Non-QM Loans Explained: What Investors Need to Know

 • You want to qualify based on a property’s rental income rather than personal earnings.

-REIF Loans specializes in working with these exact borrower profiles.
+Real Estate Investor Friendly Loans specializes in working with these exact borrower profiles.
 Our team understands that an investor’s financial picture often looks very different from what traditional underwriting models are designed to evaluate.

-What Are the Drawbacks of Non-QM Loans?
+What Are the Drawbacks of Real Estate Property Non-QM Loans?

 Interest rates on non-QM products are generally higher than conventional mortgage rates, reflecting the additional flexibility the lender provides.
 You may also face larger down payment requirements, typically 15% to 25% or more.